scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

 which was studied in detail by Daniel and Johann Bernoulli, and most specially by Leonhard Euler in 1744 :cite:`battin_introduction_1999`.

-By setting :math:`n = 2` and differencing both equations,
+By setting :math:`n = 2` in :ref:`eq:nbody` and subtracting the two resulting equations,
 one arrives to the **fundamental equation of the two-body problem**:

 .. math::